-The core members of Fubuki Daiko have over 20 years of taiko experience, including four years of traditional Japanese apprenticeship under Grandmaster Seiichi Tanaka, the father of North American taiko.
-Collaborations with a wide range of groups – including Ron Paley, the Winnipeg Singers, Absent Sound, and the Northern Plains Ballet – continue to fuel their quest for excellence and innovation in this ancient art form.
-Their debut CD, Fubuki, was voted Outstanding Instrumental Recording at the 2001 Prairie Music Awards.
+For over 20 years, Fubuki Daiko’s members have been bringing the art of taiko (Japanese drumming) to schools throughout Manitoba.
+Trained by Grandmaster Seiichi Tanaka, the father of North American taiko, the group has thrilled audiences throughout Canada, the United States, Mexico and Poland with their musicianship, humour, and sheer physical stamina.
+Collaborations with a wide range of groups – including Ron Paley’s Big Band, the Winnipeg Singers, the Moses Mayes Family Funk Band, and the Northern Plains Ballet – continue to fuel their quest for excellence and innovation in this ancient art form.
+Their debut CD received a Prairie Music Award for Outstanding Instrumental Recording.

-SPECIAL REQUIREMENTS: 21 chairs and 21 used car tires (cleaned and duct-taped; approx. 8-10 rolls).
+SPECIAL REQUIREMENTS: 21 chairs and 21 used car tires (cleaned and duct-taped; approx. 10-12 rolls).
 Tires may be obtained free from garages or schools that have previously participated in the program.
-Duct-taped tires can be loaned out to local schools, pending storage availability.
+Fubuki Daiko has a set of duct-taped tires that can be loaned out to local schools pending storage availability.
 Detailed instructions for making plastic trash-can drums with packing tape are also available.